 In that case, and only if appropriate, give him/her a hug.

 Physical affection should match the level of love you show regularly.

-If you’ve never hugged this person, then perhaps a hand on their shoulder would suffice.
+If you’ve never hugged this person, perhaps a hand on their shoulder would suffice.

 But if the person is your partner, a hug or a snuggle would be more appropriate.

-Let your friend know that you care and that you’re sorry for what they’re going through is very important.
+It is very important to let your friend know that you care and that you’re sorry for what they’re going through.

-Even if they feel better after talking to you, keep reaffirming your support and let them know that you are there for them.
+Even if they feel better after talking to you, keep reaffirming your support and letting them know you are there for them.